mahmoudps/whatsapp-manager/README.md

 npm test
 ```

+## Development login test

+The repository includes a small component `components/login-test.tsx` for
+verifying the authentication flow during development.
+It automatically returns
+`null` when `NODE_ENV` is `production` so it won't appear in the production UI.
+Import and use this component only when debugging login issues locally.

 ## Generating SSL certificates

 Use Certbot to create the TLS certificate files expected by the Nginx configuration: